 Whitaker “Whit” Willocks holds an undergraduate and master’s degrees from the University of Virginia, where she was a member of the women’s lacrosse team from 2005-2010 and captained the team in 2010.
-US Lacrosse High School All American, ’03, ’04, and ’05 and three time ACC Champion and NCAA Runner up.
+US Lacrosse High School All American, ’03, ’04, and ’05 and three-time ACC Champion and NCAA Runner up.
 After receiving her master’s degree in education at UVA, Whit worked in a technology firm before moving to the Admissions Office and coaching varsity field hockey & lacrosse at Choate Rosemary Hall.
-She then became the Assistant Women’s Lacrosse coach at Dartmouth College and also served as the Assistant Coach at Hanover High School in 2015 and 2016 and this past 2017 spring was Co-Head Coach for the State College, PA girl’s varsity high school team.
-For the past five years, Whit has been the Director of Events for a Non-Profit Global Association, AISAP and starting this January will become the Assistant Director of College Advising at KUA and coach the girls Varsity Lacrosse Team.
-Whit, her husband, James, and their daughter, Charlie, have recently returned to the Upper Valley, as James is the Head Coach for the Dartmouth Men’s Rugby Team.
-Whit is excited for this new adventure leading ECHO to become the top girls lacrosse program in NH & VT.
+She then became the Assistant Women’s Lacrosse coach at Dartmouth College and also served as the Assistant Coach at Hanover High School in 2015 and 2016.
+In 2017, Whit and her family moved to State College, PA and Whit was the Co-Head Coach for the State College Girl’s Varsity high school team.
+During her time coaching in 2015 through 2017, Whit was the Director of Events for a Non-Profit Global Association, AISAP.
+In January 2018, Whit and her family moved to Meriden, NH, where she now works and serves as the Assistant Director of College Advising at Kimball Union Academy and Head Coach of the Girls Varsity Lacrosse Team.
+Whit’s husband, James, is the Men’s Rugby Head Coach at Dartmouth College.
+Whit, James and their two children, Charlie and Bo, live at Kimball Union Academy, in Meriden, NH.

 Kelsey grew up in Norwich, VT, and played lacrosse at Hanover High School where she captained the team her junior and senior years and earned Honorable Mention All-America status.
 She then went on to play lacrosse at St. Lawrence University, class of 2011, where she also captained the team her junior and senior years, earned all-conference honors and was named 2nd Team All American by USA College Lacrosse for defense in Division III.
 After college, Kelsey volunteered in Kenya for the Education For All Children organization, traveled on her own in South America and then moved out to Park City, Utah.
 She was head coach of the JV Girls Lacrosse Team at Park City High School for 2 years and coached for Utah Mamaci, the top girls’ club lacrosse program in the state for one season.
 Kelsey now works at the Ray School in Hanover, NH, and coaches lacrosse at Hanover High School.